Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/learn-how-to-come-up-with-article-ideas-and-stay-consistent.md

 ## Why consistency is so important

-Before we dive into how you can become that consistent blogger, it's important to look at why we should care about being consistent.
+Before we dive into how you can become that consistent blogger, it's essential to consider why we should care about being consistent.

 And there are various reasons why it's essential to be consistent as a blogger.